aionnetwork/aion-docs/aion-node/node-setup/native_node/_index.en.md

 Use one of the pre-compiled packages to get up and running faster.

 1. Connect to your machine via SSH or open a terminal if you are working on a local installation.
 2. Change to your root `~` directory and update your system:

 ```bash
 cd ~
 sudo apt update -y && sudo apt upgrade -y
 ```

-3. Download and unzip the latest Aion build from https://github.com/aionnetwork/aion/releases:
+3. Download and unzip the [latest Aion build from](https://github.com/aionnetwork/aion/releases):

 ```bash
 wget https://github.com/aionnetwork/aion/releases/download/v0.3.1/aion-v0.3.1.dcaf9e8-2018-08-30.tar.bz2